aardk/jupyter-casa/README.md

 ## Introduction

 Jupyter is a web-based application which allows users to create interactive notebooks which can include annotated text and graphics as well as executable code.
-The notebook format also has the great advantage that all steps of the data reduction are preserved inside the notebook.
+The notebook format has the great advantage that all steps of the data reduction are preserved inside the notebook.
 This means that the whole data reduction process is self-documenting and fully repeatable.
 It also allows users to very easily make changes to their pipeline and then rerun the pipeline steps affected.